 Direct the serving of meals and keep count of all eating utensils.

 Applications for full-time and part-time Correction Officer positions are accepted on a continual basis.
 All applications must be submitted to the Oneida County Personnel Department.

-- $31,567* upon successful completion of basic correction training or completion of six (6) months service (whichever comes first).
+- $31,567* Upon successful completion of basic corrections training or after

 - Full salary and benefits during entire training period

 - Longevity pay increments upon reaching certain years of service.

 - Two to four weeks vacation ï¿½ depending on number of years service.

 paid holidays annually.